LouisBarranqueiro/reapop/README.md

 #### Property : `transition`

-This object allow you to configure the animation for your notifications
+This object allow you to configure CSS animation of `Notification` React component.

 | Attribute    | Type    | Default | Description |
 | ------------ | :-----: | :-----: | ----------- |